Moore machine: Formal definition

+"Evolution across time" is realized in this abstraction by having the state machine consult the time-changing input symbol at discrete "timer ticks" $t_0, t_1, t_2, ...$ and react according to its internal configuration at those idealized instants, or else having the state machine wait for a next input symbol (as on a FIFO) and react whenever it arrives.

 A Moore machine can be regarded as a restricted type of finite-state transducer.

 Visual representation

 Table

 A state transition table is a table listing all the triples in the transition relation $\delta : S \times \Sigma \rightarrow S$.

 Diagram

-The state diagram for a Moore machine, or Moore diagram, is a diagram state diagram that associates an output value with each state.
+The state diagram for a Moore machine, or Moore diagram, is a state diagram that associates an output value with each state.

 Relationship with Mealy machines

 As Moore and Mealy machines are both types of finite-state machines, they are equally expressive: either type can be used to parse a regular language.